Leo3418/leo3418.github.io/content/en/posts/2023-07-15-minimize-steam-for-game-shortcuts.md

     start up as well as the time taken to power off if the user has not manually closed Steam before shutting down the system.

-  - The Steam client unnecessary consumes memory when it is running in the background.
+  - The Steam client unnecessarily consumes memory when it is running in the background.

 - If the user closes Steam and then launches a Steam game shortcut, the client